Mohegan Sun: Mohegan Sun Arena

 The Mohegan Sun Arena is a 10,000-seat multi-purpose indoor arena located within the Mohegan Sun resort.
 It opened in 2001 and has since become one of the leading entertainment venues in New England for concerts, sporting events, and televised productions.

 The arena is best known as the home of the Connecticut Sun, a professional women's basketball team that competes in the Women's National Basketball Association (WNBA).
 The Sun began playing at the arena in 2003 after being acquired by the Mohegan Tribe from the defunct Orlando Miracle franchise.
 The Mohegan Sun Arena was the first major professional sports venue in the United States to be owned and operated by a Native American tribe.

+In addition to basketball, the arena regularly hosts concerts by internationally known artists, comedy shows, family events, and special performances.
+It has been the site of televised boxing and mixed martial arts events, including bouts promoted by Premier Boxing Champions and Bellator MMA.
+The venue is equipped with luxury suites, VIP seating areas, and adaptable staging configurations to support a wide range of events.

+The arena connects directly to the casino and hotel towers, allowing guests to access shows and sporting events without leaving the resort complex.
+Parking garages and dedicated entryways support high-attendance events, and the venue is accessible year-round.

 Other venues

 In addition to the Mohegan Sun Arena, the resort features several smaller venues that host live performances, comedy acts, and free entertainment throughout the year.

 The Wolf Den is an intimate, 300-seat venue located in the center of the Casino of the Earth.
 It offers free nightly performances from a variety of musical genres, including rock, country, R&B, and tribute acts.
 Performers have included both emerging artists and nationally recognized names, and no ticket or cover charge is required, though seating is on a first-come, first-served basis.

 The resort also includes a 350-seat Cabaret Theatre, which has hosted stand-up comedy, live theater, small concerts, and private events.
 Its flexible seating and stage design allow for varied programming and corporate rentals.

 In 2015, the Comix Comedy Club relocated from nearby Foxwoods Resort Casino to Mohegan Sun.
 The venue features stand-up comedy performances several nights a week, along with themed events and occasional live podcast recordings.
 Comix is situated near the Earth Tower and offers full-service dining and bar access.

+These venues collectively support Mohegan Sun’s position as a year-round entertainment destination, complementing the larger shows and sporting events hosted at the arena.

 Design and architecture

 Thematic elements

 Mohegan Sun was designed to reflect the traditions and symbolism of the Mohegan Tribe.
 The casino is divided into thematic sections representing the four seasons: Winter, Spring, Summer, and Fall.
-These are echoed in the décor, lighting schemes, and even the design of playing cards used on the gambling floor, each suit depicting a 20th-century Native American figure.
+These are echoed in the décor, lighting schemes, and even the design of playing cards used on the gaming floor, each suit depicting a 20th-century Native American figure.